 "Cargo Space Optional" ("Transformers")

 I was a huge fan of the "Transformers" when I was a kid.
-Not only did I try to own all the toys, but I also taped a lot of the cartoons on VHS, had a three-year subscription to the comic book, and even made my OWN comic books (they were called "The Changers" and the main hero turned into a ten-speed bike).
-Yeah, it was an obsession; an obsession so out of control that in the middle of this Robotic Golden Age, I was busted for shoplifting.
+Not only did I try to own all the toys, but I also taped a lot of the cartoons on VHS, had a three-year subscription to the comic book, and even made my own transforming robot comic books (they were called "The Changers" and the main hero turned into a ten-speed bike).
+Yeah, it was an obsession; an obsession so out of control in the middle of this robotic golden age, I was busted for shoplifting.
 Fortunately the store manager was very kind and I got off lightly.
-But after that day when my parents found out, I was banned for life from ever owning another thing with the Autobot or Decepticon symbol on it.
-For life!
+But after that day when my parents found out, I was banned for life from ever owning another thing with an Autobot or Decepticon symbol on it.
+For life.

 But enough of my personal history.
 Let's take about the picture.

-Some may think I stole the joke from an episode of "Clerks: The Animated Series" or a few knowledgeable comic geeks might shove a copy of "Damage Control" # 1 in my face.
+Some may think I stole the joke from an episode of "Clerks: The Animated Series" or a few knowledgeable comic geeks might shove a copy of the first issue of "Damage Control" in my face.
 But what really brought about this picture is all the long hours I spent contemplating the science of what it would be like if the Transformers (or Go-Bots) were real.
 How tall would they be in scale if they were originated from a certain vehicle?
 And if so, how would all the parts of the vehicle be distributed around their body and still maintain a humanoid shape?
-Not to mention the circuitry to bring them life?
-And most of all - what would happen to somebody if they were riding in them?
+Not to mention the circuitry to bring them life.
+Most of all - what would happen to somebody if they were riding in them?

-You know, the brother of the chicken s#!t who never fessed up. - Jake
+You know, the brother of the actual sticky-fingered member of our family who never fessed up for stealing those toys from the Excelsior drug store. - Jake